Euzee/serviceManager/README.md

 ServiceManager.runService(context, () -> {Logg.e(TAG,"Some Action");},true);

-//if you have already prepared service you can usi it as :
+//if you have already prepared service you can us it as :
 ServiceManager.runService(context, GeofenceTransitionsIntentService.class);

 //or if you need to add some data or actions you can use it like :